Charged particle motion and radiation in strong electromagnetic fields: Introduction

 \subsection{Relevant environments}

 We now turn to the question of what fields satisfy the criteria to be `strong', as defined in \cref{sec:KeyParameters}, and where they can be found.
-Here we briefly discuss the four major cases: the magnetic fields surrounding compact astrophysical objects, such as pulsars, magnetars and black holes; the boosted, collective Coulomb fields of ultrarelativistic, dense lepton bunches, as found at the final focus of conventional particle accelerators; the fields of heavy atomic nuclei; the coherently summed, nuclear electric fields observed by ultrarelativistic leptons travelling through a crystal along an axis of symmetry; and the electromagnetic fields produced by focusing of high-power lasers.
+Here we briefly discuss the {five} major cases: the magnetic fields surrounding compact astrophysical objects, such as pulsars, magnetars and black holes; the boosted, collective Coulomb fields of ultrarelativistic, dense lepton bunches, as found at the final focus of conventional particle accelerators; the coherently summed, nuclear electric fields observed by ultrarelativistic leptons travelling through a crystal along an axis of symmetry; and the electromagnetic fields produced by focusing of high-power lasers.

-A commonality between these four cases is the exploitation of the relativistic factor $\gamma$ in \cref{eq:Chi}; even though an electromagnetic field may be `weak' in the lab frame ($\abs{\vec{E}}/\Ecrit \ll 1$), it can still induce nonlinear quantum effects if probed by an ultrarelativistic particle, with $\gamma$ sufficiently large that $\chi \simeq \gamma \abs{\vec{E}} / \Ecrit \not\ll 1$.
+A commonality between these {five} cases is the exploitation of the relativistic factor $\gamma$ in \cref{eq:Chi}; even though an electromagnetic field may be `weak' in the lab frame ($\abs{\vec{E}}/\Ecrit \ll 1$), it can still induce nonlinear quantum effects if probed by an ultrarelativistic particle, with $\gamma$ sufficiently large that $\chi \simeq \gamma \abs{\vec{E}} / \Ecrit \not\ll 1$.
 In the majority of scenarios that follow, the origin of this ultrarelativistic particle is external to the field, i.e. electrons are accelerated by some mechanism to $\gamma \gg 1$ \emph{before} encountering the electromagnetic field.

 A distinct class of interactions is possible with high-intensity lasers, which can, at large $a_0$, accelerate initially stationary electrons to sufficiently high energy to make radiation losses and quantum effects important.
 In this case the laser plays the role of both accelerator and target~\cite{bell.prl.2008}.
 This fact is crucial to understanding the richness of the dynamics induced in this scenario, which we discuss in \cref{sec:Dynamics}.